windwhiterain/Elf/readme.md

     n9[dimension]-.-n6[taichi.field]
     n8[type]---n6 & n7[variable]-.->n5[primitive]
 ```
+Data in schema are made into multiple data port to be accessed,
+which is structured like:
 1. Primitive:accessible port in field or variable form of a certain type like int,float3,etc.The access schema can specify field primitive's dim or not,which means any operator processing in such schema should be independent of size on each dimension or even dimension.However,field's shape is changing all the time while accessible,so schema should never specify it.
 2. Compound:a namespace for its sub-primitives and sub-compounds.Apart from the name,it should be a reference to another defined access schema.
 ```mermaid